AlexNikolaidis/EclassTelegramBot/README.md

-# Script coded to read new announcements from eclass and send them via a telegram bot.
+# Get new announcements from eclass as a message via a telegram bot.

 It is designed to run on a Raspberry Pi Zero 2 W